-Actually being on vacation is what inspired me to write this.
+Being on vacation is what inspired me to write this.
 I noticed some of the little things we spend money on when we’re out and about.
 Because I work from home, I am not “tempted” by all the things there are to spend money on very frequently.
-While I don’t think that we should stop living and enjoying life, during your everyday, non-vacation life, there are a lot of financial benefits to finding most of your entertainment, companionship and solace from the comfort of your home.
+While I don’t think that we should stop living and enjoying life, during your every day, non-vacation life, there are many financial benefits to finding most of your entertainment, companionship, and solace from the comfort of your home.

-The first big savings of staying home more frequently is the cost of your transportation.
+The first significant savings of staying home more frequently is the cost of your transportation.
 With fuel prices skyrocketing, you’ve probably noticed the pain each time you go to the pumps.

 Food and Beverages

 We live in a pretty rural area.
 We do our grocery shopping once a month because it’s a drive of an hour and a half.
-While we always take some drinks and snacks, nearly every single time we end up buying something during our time away.
+While we always take some drinks and snacks, nearly every time, we end up buying something anyway.
 Maybe it’s a treat like ice cream in the summer or hot chocolate in the winter or even lunch at a restaurant.
 Since it’s only once a month, I plan this into the budget.
-However, when you’re out every day, these treats really begin to add up.
+However, when you’re out every day, these treats begin to add up.

-Bring your lunch, your drinks and your coffee.
-When I worked outside the home, I always brought my lunch and refilled my water bottle at the cooler.
+Bring your lunch, drinks, and coffee: When I worked outside the home, I always brought my lunch and refilled my water bottle at the cooler.
 Many of my coworkers went out for fast food every day at lunch.
 They came in with a drive-thru coffee cup in their hands, went to the vending machine for a coke and a bag of chips.
 When you hit a drive-thru every time you go out the door, the price of leaving home goes up.

-When you grocery shop, make a plan.
-When you go out for the explicit purpose of buying food and beverages, it’s best to make a list.
+Make a plan for your grocery shopping: When you go out for the explicit purpose of buying food and beverages, it’s best to make a list.
 Bring a drink with you, so you aren’t tempted to grab an overpriced bottle of water.
-Eat before you go so that everything in the store doesn’t looks so delicious that it makes its expensive, full-price way into your cart.
+Eat before you go so that everything in the store doesn’t look so delicious that it makes its expensive, full-price way into your cart.

 It seems like a lot of people can’t have fun at home anymore.
-Maybe I have a warped perspective of fun, but I really enjoy gardening, doing arts and crafts with the kids, making popcorn and watching a movie together or just reading a book.
-Our society has become so overstimulated that people constantly require more and greater stimulation in order to not feel “bored”.
-Take for example the folks who are glued to their iPhones while spending time at a place that should be entertaining in and of itself.
-We once saw an entire family at a restaurant, each with their own device out, eating food and ignoring one another.
+Maybe I have a warped perspective of fun, but I enjoy gardening, doing arts and crafts with the kids, making popcorn, watching a movie, or just reading a book.
+Our society has become so overstimulated that people regularly require more stimulation not to feel “bored”.
+Take, for example, the folks who are glued to their iPhones while spending time at a place that should be entertaining in and of itself.
+We once saw an entire family at a restaurant, each with their device out, eating food and ignoring one another.
 Because we don’t go out that often, I guess it’s more of a treat, so we are fully engaged in it.
-I’ve noticed that going to the backyard to play is no longer interesting enough – it has to be a water park or an amusement park for many kids to be excited about it.
+I’ve noticed that going to the backyard to play is no longer exciting enough – it has to be a water park or an amusement park for many kids to be excited.

-By learning to entertain ourselves simply we can get a lot more happiness out of a lot less money.
+By learning to entertain ourselves, we can get a lot more happiness out of a lot less money.
 By developing some productive hobbies, we can be creative while meeting needs.
 By being active in our pursuits instead of passively entertained, we can be healthier in mind and body.

 It’s Not You, It’s Them

-Don’t feel bad if you’ve read the suggestions above and recognized yourself.
-People go to college for 4-6 years just to learn how to part you and your money.
+Don’t feel bad if in reading the suggestions above, you have recognized yourself.
+People go to college for 4-6 years specifically to learn how to part you and your money.
 Advertising is a multi-billion dollar industry.
 Western society is based on commercialism.

 A 2007 article in the New York Times said that the average city dweller is subjected to more than 5000 ads every single day.
 It’s a barrage that hits you not only when leaving your house, but when turning on the radio, surfing the internet and watching television.